shelawang/BottomMargin/README.md

 `bottom_margin_off`

 - toggled by the keybinding (see below)
-- set to true to turn off bottom margin and get back default Sublime behavior
+- set to true to return to default Sublime behavior
-- set to false to turn on bottom margin
+- set to false to enable bottom margin
-- if this setting is not present, default is false
+- if this setting is not present, bottom margin is enabled by default

 ## Key Bindings